OLIPLICHE/metrics-webapp/README.md

 ## FOREIGN EXCHANGE MARKET
-I build this mobile web application that checks market currencies.
-Users will use this App to find the value of a currency worldwide based on the dollar.
+This App is an online exchange rate where users can see the actual value of cryptocurrencies and other currencies worldwide.
+Users will use this App only to look at the exchange rate.
+Kindly refresh the page when you open this beautiful App because it is deployed in Netlify.
+It runs slowly.

 ![WebImages](./images/exchange.png)